-DESIGN OF DEVELOPMENT IN THE WIGMORE CONSERVATION AREA
+WIGMORE CONSERVATION AREA

-Within the Wigmore conservation area development will not be supported where it has a detrimental impact on the setting of a heritage asset or the character of the Wigmore Conservation Area.
-In addition to the criteria in Policy WG8, new development within the Conservation Area will be supported when it meets the following criteria:
+Within the Wigmore Conservation Area development will only be supported where it is in conformity with National Policy and the Development Plan.
+In addition to the criteria in Policy WG8 and where planning permission is required, new development within the Conservation Area should:

 - a.
-Maintains the historic pattern of the built form in the Conservation Area by respecting the historic layout associated with the evolution of the Conservation Area; - b.
-Complements the scale, height and massing of the existing historic development in the context of the immediate surrounding area and the wider conservation area; - c.
-Reflects the proportion of wall to opening found in the elevations of traditional buildings and employ robust detailing, avoiding use of applied features or detailing; - d.
-Reinforces local identity by the use of the traditional materials, including timber-framed (black-and-white) buildings with stone and red brick, used in the Conservation Area; and - e.
-Re-uses traditional buildings which contribute to townscape quality.
+Reflect the historic pattern of the built form in the Conservation Area by respecting the historic layout associated with the evolution of the Conservation Area; - b.
+Complement the scale, height and massing of the existing historic development in the context of the immediate surrounding area and the wider conservation area; - c.
+Reflect the proportion of wall to opening found in the elevations of traditional buildings and employ robust detailing, avoiding use of applied features or detailing; - d.
+Reinforce local identity by the use of the traditional materials, including timber-framed (blackand-white) buildings with stone and red brick, used in the Conservation Area; and - e.
+Re-use traditional buildings which contribute to townscape quality where possible.